-The DDS Router requires a list of allowed Topics.
-The data transmitted under these topics will be the data relayed by the DDS Router.
-The YAML configuration file must contain an allowlist tag which is a vector ([]).
-This vector elements contains the Topics that will be forwarded (subsequently the DDS Router creates a Writers and Readers for each topic for each Participant).
+These three lists of topics listed above are defined by a tag in the YAML configuration file, which defines a YAML vector ([]).
+This vector contains the list of topics for each filtering rule.
 Each Topic is determined by its entries name, type and keyed, with only the first one being mandatory.

 Topic entries Data type Default value

 name string -

-type string ""
+type string " "

-keyed bool false
+keyed bool Both true and false